Ramon96/YakShop/README.md

 Creating a Yak Shop for the sheperd living on the tundra.

-## Github link is under construction!
+## Github readme is under construction!

 [Backend](https://github.com/Ramon96/YakShop/tree/main/Yakshop2/Yakshop2)